Claire Trevett: Pickle for National as emissions plan reaches farm gates

 The farming sector was far more unequivocal – Federated Farmers' Andrew Hoggard heralded it as akin to an Armageddon moment, issuing a statement titled "say goodbye small-town New Zealand".

-It said it would "rip the guts out of small-town New Zealand, putting trees where farms used to be", pointing to projections of reductions in sheep and beef farming in New Zealand by 20 per cent and dairy farming by 5 per cent to hit the reduction targets.
+It said it would "rip the guts out of small-town New Zealand, putting trees where farms used to be."
+It pointed to the projections of 20 per cent reductions in sheep and beef farming in New Zealand and five per cent in dairy farming.

-National will be trying to assess just how serious the wrath of farmers is – whether such statements are hyperbolic hot air to strengthen the farmers' position in the consultation before the plan is finalised, or more.
+National will be trying to assess whether such statements are hyperbolic hot air to strengthen the farmers' position in the consultation before the plan is finalised, or more.

 It has other political calculations to make.
 It represents a farming constituency but it also represents those who do not want it to drag its feet on climate change.